Table of Contents

 9-11 Carliol Square, Newcastle upon Tyne NE1 6UF

-While you are making a story about your tough pre-exam week period, make sure to check out Magnet.me, sign up and start looking for the next step in your career – graduate jobs, internships, graduate schemes.
+While you are making a story about your tough pre-exam week period, make sure to check out Magnet.me, sign up and start looking for the next step in your career – graduate jobs, internships, or graduate schemes in Newcastle.
 It will pay off. 😉

 Study place 2: Camber Coffee